haacked/haackbar/README.md

 ### Change default date format

-You can change the default date format by specifying `site.haacked-theme.date_format` in `_config.yml`.
+You can change the default date format by specifying `site.haackbar.date_format` in `_config.yml`.

 ```
-# Haacked-Theme date format
+# haackbar date format
 # refer to http://shopify.github.io/liquid/filters/date/ if you want to customize this
-haacked-theme:
+haackbar:
   date_format: "%b %-d, %Y"
 ```